devingDev/ZeroM/README.md

-# ZeroM - Minecraft (PSVita Edition) presented by Bizzy
+# ZeroM - Minecraft (PSVita Edition) presented by Bizzy!

 A Minecraft (PSVita Edition) plugin that will hopefully act like a mod loader